kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

   - Address known limitations (admission controller NodeName gap).
 - **Beta → GA**:
   - Feature has been stable in beta for at least 2 releases.
-  - Consider expanding support beyond DaemonSet and InPlace-only.
+  - Consider expanding support beyond DaemonSet and Off/InPlace-only.

 ### Version Skew